 An undirected graph is connected if there is a path between any pair of vertices.
 The graph

-of the following figure is not connected because, for instance, there is no path from $A$ to $K$.
-However, it
+of the following figure is not connected because, for instance, there is no path from A to K. However, it

 does have three disjoint connected regions, corresponding to the following sets of vertices: